Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 Builders Core is "open source", it is not available for the general public (yet ...), and it is not owned by one team in Gjensidige, it is owned by *everyone* in Gjensidige!

-It is *maintained* by **Team Builders**, closely working with Gjensidige's marketing department.
+It is *maintained* by **Designsystem Squad**, closely working with Gjensidige's marketing department.
 Still, it's a community product, you can use it and are more than welcome to fix it and extend it!

 We highly appreciate - and encourage - all kinds of contributions.
 If unsure, feel free to discuss ideas and propositions in **#builders-core**, or with me.